Docker Production Deployment

 Optimization Benefit

-Multi-stage build Smaller final image (~150MB)
+Multi-stage build (backend) Smaller final image (~150MB)

 Alpine base Minimal attack surface

-OPcache precompilation Faster startup time
+OPcache precompilation Faster PHP startup time

 Route/View caching Reduced runtime overhead